 Is it too late to take care of my skin at 40?

-It is not too late to take care of your skin at 40.
-40 is still young enough to start addressing some of the concerns people have with aging skin, such as thinning, sagging, and fine lines.
+It’s never too late to take care of your skin.
 No matter how you treated your skin previously, late is better than never, and there are many products designed to hydrate and reduce the appearance of fine lines and wrinkles.

-How can I get healthy skin at 40?
+How can I get glowing skin in my 40s?